txt/se20/README.md

 <tr>
 <td>

-Are you a great software engineer?
+Are you a great Software engineer?
 Can you...

 <ul>
 <li>